Avelanda/MapYourGrid/docs/starter-kit.md

 1. Install JOSM using the [**recommended instructions**](installation-instructions.md){target="_blank"} for your machine.
 1. Link your OSM account to JOSM.
 To do this, go to `Edit → Preferences → OSM Server` and select "Authorise".
 Login (or sign-up) with your OSM account.
 Your OSM account should now be linked.
 On macOS `Preferences` can be found under `JOSM → Settings`
 1. Enable `Remote control` in `Edit → Preferences → Remote Control`.
-This allows for grid data to be loaded automatically.
+This allows for grid data to be loaded automatically from the browser into JOSM.
+Please note that Safari does not support remote control.
+You will need to use a different browser to make this work.
 1. Enable `Expert Mode` `View → Expert Mode` to enable search function that you will need.
 1. Understanding JOSM layers.
 JOSM works with stacked layers, similar to Photoshop or GIS tools:
     * You’ll typically have an OSM data layer, imagery layers, and optionally GeoJSON or task layers.